Angélica Barrios

 Angélica Barrios (born May 5, 2000) is a Bolivian racquetball player.
-Barrios is the current Pan American Champion in Women's Singles, winning the title on home soil at the 2022 Pan American Racquetball Championships in Santa Cruz de la Sierra, Bolivia.
+Barrios is the current Pan American Champion in Mixed Doubles, winning the title at the 2023 Pan American Racquetball Championships in Guatemala City, Guatemala, and a former Pan Am Champion in Women's Singles.
 She is also the first Bolivian to win a medal at the World Games, as she won bronze at the 2022 World Games in Birmingham, Alabama.

 2015–2019 – Success at World Juniors and medals for Bolivia

-In 2015, Barrios was the runner-up at the International Racquetball Federation (IRF) World Junior Championships in the Girls U14 Singles division, losing to Bolivian team mate Romina Rivero, 15–11, 15–11, in Santo Domingo, Dominican Republic.
+In 2015, Barrios was the runner-up at the International Racquetball Federation (IRF) World Junior Championships in the Girls U14 Singles division, losing to Bolivian teammate Romina Rivero, 15–11, 15–11, in Santo Domingo, Dominican Republic.
 Two years later Barrios won Girls U16 Singles at World Juniors in Minneapolis by defeating Mexican Ana Laura Flores, 15–2, 15–13, in the final.

 In her first year of U18, Barrios lost to Montserrat Mejía of Mexico in semi-finals of Girls U18 Singles at the 2018 World Juniors, 15–14, 15–8, in San Luis Potosí, Mexico.
 But in her second year, she won gold in both Girls U18 singles and doubles with Valeria Centellas in San José, Costa Rica.
 Barrios and Centellas faced off in the singles final with Barrios coming out on top 15–10, 15–13.

 Barrios was a bronze medalist in Women’s Doubles with Jenny Daza at the 2018 Pan American Championships in Temuco, Chile, where they defeated Cubans Maria Viera and Yurisleidis Araujo, 13–15, 15–12, 11–7, in the quarterfinals, but lost to Mexicans Paola Longoria and Alexandra Herrera, 15–8, 15–8.

 The 2018 South American Games were in Cochabamba, Bolivia, where Barrios played Women’s Doubles with Jenny Daza as well as in the Women's Team event, and earned silver medals for Bolivia in both events.
 In doubles, she and Daza defeated Colombians Cristina Amaya and Carolina Gómez, 15–5, 15–13, in the semi-finals, but lost to Argentina's Natalia Mendez and Maria Jose Vargas, 15–11, 15–10, in the final.
 In the team competition, Bolivia beat Colombia in the semi-finals, and lost to Argentina in the final.